Congress working remotely leads to skepticism

-WASHINGTON (WCMH) — With Congress doing most of its work remotely, some experts fear its harder for the public to know exactly what their elected officials are up to.
+WASHINGTON (NEXSTAR) — With Congress doing most of its work remotely, some experts fear its harder for the public to know exactly what their elected officials are up to.

 Ohio Senator Sherrod Brown says now that Congress is doing its committee work on Zoom and Skype, it’s even harder to keep up.